I saw a blog post recently that said the need for a social media plan is one of the “seven lies” surrounding social media discussions.

 distinct worlds of marketing: social media and everything else.

 For that reason (and for now) social media plans provide a needed guide for businesses seeking to shift and succeed in a world that doesn’t look as much as it used to.
-Don’t forget that the deer have guns now.
-Plan accordingly.

 Bill Seaver has consulted numerous organizations to help them understand and apply social media into their marketing initiatives.
 He’s the founder of MicroExplosion Media.
 Follow him on Twitter @BillSeaver.